When to plant Tomatoes in Cloud County, KS

 Cloud County, Kansas is in USDA Hardiness Zone 6b.
 The average last spring frost is April 16 and first fall frost is October 18.

-Cloud County County sits in USDA Zone 6b.
+Cloud County sits in USDA Zone 6b.
 Tomatoes grows reliably in zones 3a through 11b, so it's a good fit here.

-Can Tomatoes grow in Cloud County County's climate?
+Can Tomatoes grow in Cloud County's climate?

 Your Cloud County Garden Planner — Free